-(A) Tie-breakers between multiple bids If multiple bids have the same £/MW/ annum value, the following tie-breakers would be used (in order of priority): 1) Total option fee: calculated as £/MW/ annum x total MW capacity.
-Option fee based on densit calculated as total option fe by km2 of the site.
-(B) Bid price falls below 'reserve price' The Crown Estate has set a minimum option fee 'reserve price' of £250/MW/ Annum or part thereof.
+Tie-breakers between multiple bids

+If multiple bids have the same £/MW/ annum value, the following tie-breakers would be used (in order of priority):

+- 1) Total option fee: calculated as £/MW/ annum x total MW capacity. - 2) Option fee based on density: calculated as total option fee divided by km2 of the site. - 3) Best and Final Offer (BAFO) process: if the above two tie-breakers do not resolve the tie.
+This would result in a one day delay to the subsequent Bidding Cycle.
+Additional BAFOs would be used as necessary until there is one winner.

+Bid price falls below 'reserve price'

+The Crown Estate has set a minimum option fee 'reserve price' of £250/MW/ Annum or part thereof.
 All Option Fee Bids must be above this level.

+Extraordinary Event

-(C) Extraordinary Event The Crown Estate reserves the right to delay Bidding Cycles in the case of an Extraordinary Event, such as non-payment of the Option Fee Deposit or failure of a successful Bidder to sign a Preferred Bidder Letter.
+The Crown Estate reserves the right to delay Bidding Cycles in the case of an Extraordinary Event, such as non-payment of the Option Fee Deposit or failure of a successful Bidder to sign a Preferred Bidder Letter.